 We do this, because we know that trials and temptation exist.
 The situation in Thessalonica is the same as that all over the world.
 The worldview of everyone around them was hostile to Christianity.
 The Greeks worshipped a plurality of gods.
 The Jews worshipped an incomplete understanding of God; they worshipped a religious system.

 The world we live in is very similar.
-People worship a plurality of Gods: they worship nature, trees, rocks, mother earth; they worship humans, athletes, movie stars, and famous people.
+People worship a plurality of Gods: they worship nature, trees, rocks, mother earth, they worship humans, athletes, movie stars, and other famous people.
 They constantly hold these things up for us to follow as well.

-They follow false teachings about the origin of life, of the structure of the universe; that it all happened by chance, that God didn’t create it.
+They follow false teachings about the origin of life, of the structure of the universe, that it all happened by chance, that it wasn’t created by God.
 And they try, through subtle and not so subtle ways to convince us otherwise.
 They are at times militant.
 They allow themselves to have false notions of religion, of Christianity so that they can persist, and even force their views on Christians.

-But Paul was realistic.
-He knew how strong the world and Satan is.
+Because there is this reality that Paul was very concerned about.
 He was concerned that having had such a short time with the Thessalonians, he was not able to teach them enough.
 He was concerned that the tempter would have tempted them to abandon the truth.

 Don’t we have the same concerns for our children?
 Don’t we hope that we’ve done everything we can to teach them the truth?
 Don’t we also pray?
 Don’t we pray not only for our own children, but also for our grandchildren and great grand children?
-Don’t we also pray for other people’s children?
+Don’t we even find ourselves praying for other people’s children?

 Aren’t we abundantly aware of the temptations that so easily can lead even the strongest astray?
 But don’t we still take some comfort in knowing that the God of all truth is greater than the gods of this world?
 Don’t we take comfort in knowing that God loves our children even more greatly than we do?
 Don’t we pray, knowing that God is able to lead those who have turned away back into the fold?
 Don’t we pray knowing that God is the good shepherd who leaves the 99 in order to rescue the lost one?